kartik0106/demo-Bill-maker/README.md

 # demo-Bill-maker
-this is the code for fees receipt generator.
+this is the code for fee receipt generator.
+Author name - Kartik